kmthehippie/queuein-frontend-tailwind/public/LegalPolicies(Alpha).md

 This Privacy Policy explains how queuein collects, uses, and protects information in compliance with the PDPA and its upcoming amendments.

 queuein is developed and operated by an independent developer based in Malaysia.
 Because this is an **alpha version**, certain features — including data export, deletion requests, or automated notifications — may still be under development.
+Please use at your own risk.

 ---